Your employees’ opinions and suggestions are nothing to fear – especially when you proactively collect and analyze them through employee surveys.

 - Departmental silos

-Before you spend time developing, distributing and assessing an employee survey, make sure you’re ready and willing to take action and make improvements once the responses are in.
+Before you spend time developing, distributing and assessing an employee survey, make sure you have the bandwidth to act once the responses come in.

-It can be demoralizing to employees who take the time to open up and share their thoughts in a survey if company leaders fail to take action on issues that are uncovered.
+It can be demoralizing to employees who open up and share their thoughts if company leaders fail to act on issues that are uncovered.

 Types of employee survey questions

 Once you have a clear objective in mind, you are ready to write your survey questions.
-On any employee survey, it helps to have a balance of closed-ended and open-ended questions.
-Both types of questions offer benefits and challenges.
+Let’s take a look at the two main types, exploring the benefit and challenges of each.

-These are usually multiple-choice, quantitative questions, offering respondents a few fixed responses from which to choose.
+These are usually multiple-choice questions, offering your employees a few fixed responses to choose from.

-- Challenges: Answers will lack full details, explanations and/or the reasons your employees responded the way they did.
+- Challenges – Answers will lack full details, explanations and the reasons your employees responded the way they did.

-These allow respondents to answer freely, providing qualitative information (usually considered the most important part of a survey’s results).
+These allow your employees to answer freely, providing qualitative information (usually considered the most important part of a survey’s results).

-- Benefits: Employees have the opportunity to express their full thoughts.
-Common issues will emerge from the responses to these questions.
+- Benefits – Employees can express their full thoughts.
+Trending issues may emerge from these responses.

-- Example: “Please provide any other ideas or comments relative to how management involves employees in work decisions.”
-This allows employees to provide commentary explaining their personal perspective in their own words.
+- Example – “Please provide any other ideas or comments relative to how management involves employees in work decisions.”

-Aim for a 50-50 mix between these two types of survey questions.
-Too many open-ended questions may make it difficult to identify trends and make quick decisions based on the data captured.
-But asking too few will make it more difficult to explain the reasoning behind employees’ ratings.
+Too many open-ended questions can make it difficult to identify trends and act on the data you capture.
+And too many closed-ended questions can make it hard to explain the reasons behind your employees’ ratings.

 Wording employee survey questions

 There is an art to wording survey questions in a way that guarantees the most useful responses.
-Be careful not to:
+In general, it’s wise to avoid:

-- Ask biased questions – Ensure you ask questions with a neutral tone.
 Don’t ask questions that seem to suggest an appropriate response.
 For example, “Many employees have said they are satisfied with our PTO policy.
 Do you agree?”
+Instead, ensure you ask questions with a neutral tone.

 If you want employees to finish a survey in 30 minutes or less (to minimize disrupting productivity), ask no more than 50 questions.
 Also, be aware that longer surveys can lead to less than full participation.

-But some companies still need to provide a paper option to employees who don’t have access to a computer.
+You may still need to provide a paper option to employees who don’t have access to your survey technology.
 But beware; paper surveys present anonymity concerns for some employees.

 For example, if employees have to hand in completed surveys directly to their manager, they may worry about the manager figuring out who gave which responses.
-One way around this is to hand out paper surveys along with a self-addressed stamped envelope, so employees can all turn the survey in anonymously to the same place.
+In this case, it’s better to hand out paper surveys along with a self-addressed stamped envelope, so employees can all turn the survey in anonymously to the same place.

-It’s also best practice to ask for demographic information (such as, department, tenure and role) at the beginning or end of an employee survey to help you interpret the results.
+It’s also best practice to ask for demographic information (e.g., department, tenure and role) at the beginning or end of an employee survey to help you interpret the results.

 However, providing this identifying information sometimes makes employees concerned about their anonymity, which is absolutely key to getting honest feedback.
-You can be sensitive to these concerns and preserve privacy while still getting the demographic information you need.
-For example, if you ask employees to select their department from a list of choices, group small departments together.
+One way to overcome this challenge is to group small departments together when asking employees to select their department from a list of choices.

 Naturally, the more completed employee surveys you receive, the more confidence you can have in the results.
-In general, to consider the results valid, you want a minimum of 70 percent of your employees to complete the survey.
+In general, to consider the results valid, you want a minimum of 70% of your employees to complete the survey.